-HAL_INITIALIZATION_FAILED is mostly seen when your system wakes up from sleep stage.
-It’s likely to be caused by hardware or device drivers problems, and mainly happen to older PCs.
+HAL_INITIALIZATION_FAILED is mostly seen when your system wakes up from the sleep stage.
+It’s likely to be caused by hardware or device driver problems and mainly happens to older PCs.

 Luckily, this is not a difficult problem to solve.
-Read on an follow the instructions below with clear screen shots.
+Read on and follow the instructions below with clear screenshots.

 How do I fix it?

 Here are 4 of the most effective ways for you to try.
 You may not have to try them all; just work your way down until you find the one that works for you.

 Why do I have HAL_INITIALIZATION FAILED error?

 Old, corrupted, or incorrectly configured drivers, malware infection, damaged system files or corrupted hard disk could be the major causes of this problem.
 Sometimes, if you are using a virtual machine, the cause could be it too.

 If you are using VMWare, it’s suggested that you upgrade your current version to the latest version that you could find on its official website.
 Or you could turn to Virtual Machine instead.